Muir Woods National Monument, California

 Muir Woods Toll Road, California.

-In 1928, William Kent died, coinciding with the financial decline of the mountain railway due to automobile competition.
+In 1928, William Kent died, coinciding with the financial decline of the mountain railway due to competition from automobiles.
 A fire in 1929 destroyed the branch line to Muir Woods and the Tavern of Tamalpais at the top of the mountain.
-The following year, the railway went out of business.
+The following year, the railway ceased operations.
 With the closure of the railway, the main entrance to Muir Woods shifted almost entirely to the automobile entrance at the south end of the monument.
-Kent’s death and closure of the mountain railway gave the National Park Service full charge for the administration of Muir Woods.
+Kent’s death and the closure of the mountain railway gave the National Park Service full administrative authority over Muir Woods.
 Much of the land bordering Muir Woods that William Kent had owned became part of Mount Tamalpais State Park, established in 1930.
-Beginning in 1933 and lasting through 1941, the Civilian Conservation Corps undertook extensive improvement work in Muir Woods and the state park, based out of a camp located on the railway terminus.
-Many of these improvements to Muir Woods were built to accommodate increasing visitation, which had jumped markedly with the Muir Woods Toll Road opening in 1925 and adjoining Panoramic Highway in 1928.
+Beginning in 1933 and lasting through 1941, the Civilian Conservation Corps undertook extensive improvement work in Muir Woods and the state park, based at a camp at the railway terminus.
+Many of these improvements to Muir Woods were constructed to accommodate increasing visitation, which had increased markedly with the opening of the Muir Woods Toll Road in 1925 and the adjoining Panoramic Highway in 1928.

 Entrance to Muir Woods, California by Carol Highsmith.

-The completion of the Golden Gate Bridge in 1937 swelled visitation even more.
+The completion of the Golden Gate Bridge in 1937 increased visitation further.
 Work by the Civilian Conservation Corps, designed mainly by National Park Service regional architects and landscape architects, included massive log footbridges over Redwood Creek, a stone-faced arch bridge over Fern Creek, a log entrance gate, improved trails, a redesigned parking area at the south entrance on state parkland, new signs and picnic facilities, and several new buildings, all designed in a romantic rustic style employing features such as log construction, exposed timber framing, hand-hewn signs, and naturalistic plantings.
-In 1940, the largest building at Muir Woods to date — the Administration-Concession Building — was completed in a streamlined rustic style that departed from the earlier development in the monument.
+In 1940, the largest building at Muir Woods —the Administration-Concession Building—was completed in a streamlined rustic style that departed from the earlier development of the monument.

-By the early 1950s, visitation ballooned after a period of relative stability during the 1940s.
-These large increases in visitation to Muir Woods led to significant crowding that strained the improvements made by the Civilian Conservation Corps, which had suffered due to lack of maintenance and funding during the war and post-war years.
+By the early 1950s, visitation had ballooned after a period of relative stability during the 1940s.
+These large increases in visitation to Muir Woods led to significant crowding that strained the improvements made by the Civilian Conservation Corps, which had suffered due to a lack of maintenance and funding during the war and post-war years.
 This situation set the stage for a new era of development, coinciding with broad shifts in design, natural resource management, and planning throughout the National Park System.
-In 1956, NPS launched a ten-year improvement program, which included removing development from within the woods, building a visitor center and employee housing, expanding parking, and acquiring additional land for park support.
+In 1956, NPS launched a ten-year improvement program that included removing development within the woods, constructing a visitor center and employee housing, expanding parking, and acquiring additional land for park support.

 A bridge in Muir Woods today by Carol Highsmith.